Skip to main content

 syslog

-The syslog plugin pushes logs to syslog servers in batches and supports the customization of log formats.
+The syslog plugin pushes request and response logs as JSON objects to syslog servers in batches and supports the customization of log formats.

 Examples